finnoh/coffeeandcode/README.md

-# coffeeandcode
+# ds-econ
-Repository for the coffe and code blog.
-This repo is used to publish the website on GitHub Pages and for documentation.
+Repository for the ds-econ blog.
+This repo is used to publish the website on netlify and for documentation.